redst3/php-task2/README.md

     php script.php or php script.php <path-to-file>
 ```

-If no path to file is provided, script will get the default file found in `src\Data\input.csv`.
-All Commissions will be sorted by client id and fees will be calculated for each commission.
+If no path to file is provided, script will get the default file found in `src\Data\input.txt`.

-### Deposit rule

-All deposits are charged 0.03% of deposit amount.

-### Withdraw rules

-There are different calculation rules for `withdraw` of `private` and `business` clients.

-**Private Clients**

-- Commission fee - 0.3% from withdrawn amount.
-- 1000.00 EUR for a week (from Monday to Sunday) is free of charge.
-Only for the first 3 withdraw operations per a week.
-4th and the following operations are calculated by using the rule above (0.3%).
-If total free of charge amount is exceeded them commission is calculated only for the exceeded amount (i.e. up to 1000.00 EUR no commission fee is applied).

-**Business Clients**

-- Commission fee - 0.5% from withdrawn amount.

 ## Results

-Output of calculated commission fees for each operation.
+- Using BIN number to figure out if the commission is in Europe
+- Calculate commission rates in EUR currency and output them

 ## Testing